AbdallahCoptan/DOCs/Installations/GIT_REPOs_Migration.md

 ### 2. Migrating The `repo:DOCs` from Github to Gitlab

-**You need to follow the same instructions, by just switch between names and directions, this also can be used to migrate from or to Bitbucks!!**
+**You need to follow the same instructions, by just switching between names and directions, this also can be used to migrate from or to Bitbucks!!**